Lewati ke konten utama

 p, employee, consult, report, org2

-Empower rules assign subjects to roles within organizations:
+Empower rules assign roles to subjects within organizations:

 # Empower: subject, role, organization